Fireball (pinball): Description

-The game itself is notable as it featured several pinball innovations, including a spinning disc (called "whirlwind spinner" on the flyer) in the centre of the playfield which spins continuously throughout a game, moveable "zipper" flippers, and trapped ball bonuses.
+The game itself is notable as it featured several pinball innovations, including a spinning disc (called "whirlwind spinner" on the flyer) in the center of the playfield which spins continuously throughout a game, moveable "zipper" flippers, and trapped ball bonuses.
 The zipper flippers move to their inner position if the blue mushroom bumper is hit, or to the outer position if a yellow mushroom bumper is hit; when in the inner position the gap between the flippers is smaller than the ball.
 It also includes the "messenger ball", this is a ball trapped in a channel that can be hit with the ball in play to try and get it to hit the target behind it.

-Fireball was also an early table to have the multi-ball (three balls, in this case) feature.
-This was started by locking a ball in each of the games saucers, Odin and Wotan (in this game, the fire gods), and the hitting a target with the messenger ball.
+Fireball was an early table to feature multi-ball.
+This is started by locking a ball in each of the games saucers, Odin and Wotan (the fire gods), and then hitting a target with the messenger ball.

 Fireballs playfield and backglass featured elaborate artwork of a flaming "fire man", flames, and stars in space.
+The concept of this fire god came from a comic book.

+Reception

+The game was described by some as "possibly the finest EM flipper game ever produced", with Playboy describing it as "perfect pinball.

 Cultural references

 Chip Carter bought one of these machines in 1977 while his father, Jimmy Carter, was president; it was inspected by the secret service on delivery.

 Richard Linklater owned a Fireball, and it appears in two of his films.
-In his 2001 film Waking Life he plays a rotoscoped Fireball in the penultimate scene where he expounds Dickian gnosticism to the protagonist.
+In the 2001 film Waking Life he plays a rotoscoped Fireball in the penultimate scene where he expounds Dickian gnosticism to the protagonist.
 Also, Linkater's 1993 film Dazed and Confused features a scene that shows extreme close-ups of a game being played on a Fireball.

 During the episode "Pinball" (Original air date: November 29, 1985) of the television series Mr. Belvedere, the title character becomes obsessed with a "Firebomb" pinball machine, a slightly altered Fireball.

 Digital versions

 The table was included in the arcade game cabinet UltraPin in 2006.

-Fireball was a licensed table of The Pinball Arcade, but was removed from sale on June 30, 2018 due to the loss of the Williams license.
+Fireball was released for The Pinball Arcade in 2016, but removed from sale on June 30, 2018 due to the loss of the Williams license.